NYUAD-CRC/crc-docs/source/hpc/storage/archive.rst

     background.
 It will also write the output to a file named ``archived.log``.

-    You could learn more about the ``screen`` commands using the link `here <https://www.geeksforgeeks.org/screen-command-in-linux-with-examples/>`__ or using the commnd below:
+    You could learn more about the ``screen`` commands using the link `here <https://www.geeksforgeeks.org/screen-command-in-linux-with-examples/>`__ or using the command below:

     .. code-block:: bash